sparkbox/standard/design/design-foundry_image_guidelines.md

 ## That’s It!

-Our images should be as small as they will get while still looking sharp.
+Our images should be as small as they can get while still looking sharp.
 Our users will thank us!
-For more information on image performance see this foundry article.
+For more information on image performance, see this foundry article.